 There are lots of email handlers, and they all work slightly differently, but the following is typical.
 To see any emails that have been sent to you, go into your email account (whether ISP- or web-based) and click on 'Check mail' or 'Read mail' or 'Inbox'.
 This will bring up a list of your emails.
 Click on one and it will appear on the screen.

-To email a friend, click on 'Compose' or 'Write' or 'New'.
+To email a friend, click on 'Compose' or 'Write' or 'New' or the picture of a pen.
 This will come up with a blank form.

 Type your friend's email address into the 'To' box.
 Make sure you type it accurately!
 Type a short description of your letter into the 'Subject' box, to help your friend know what the email is about.
 Type your letter into the big box at the bottom.
 (The 'Cc' and 'Bcc' boxes are for sending emails to more than one person).
 Then click on 'Send' or 'Post'.
 This will send your email through the internet to your friend's computer.